Hudson County

 Meadowlands

 Ellis Island and Liberty Island, opposite Liberty State Park, lie entirely within Hudson County's waters, which extend to the New York state line.
 Liberty Island is wholly part of New York.
 Ellis Island is jointly administered by the states of New Jersey and New York.
 Nine-tenths of its land is technically part of Hudson County, with the remainder being part of New York.[1]
 Shooters Island, in the Kill van Kull, is also shared with New York.
-Robbins Reef Light sits atop a reef which runs parallel the Bayonne and Jersey City waterfront.
+Robbins Reef Light sits atop a the reef which runs parallel the Bayonne and Jersey City waterfront.

 The Hudson and the Palisades